oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

   f.
 Click 'Create Compartment'
   ![Create compartment window](./images/create-compartment.png)

-2. Retrieve the compartment OCID and record it.
-You will need this later.
+2. Find the compartment OCID.
+Then, copy and paste this value into a new line on a digital notepad app.
+You will retrieve this value when building your IAM Policy statements.

 3. Make a group and add your user to it, along with any other users who will perform these lab steps.